rust-lang/book/src/ch17-02-concurrency-with-async.md

 In addition to sending the messages, we need to receive them.
 In this case, we could do that manually, by just doing `rx.recv().await` four times, because we know how many messages are coming in.
-In the real world, though, we will generally be waiting on some *unknown* number of messages.
+In the real world, though, we’ll generally be waiting on some *unknown* number of messages.
 In that case, we need to keep waiting until we determine that there are no more messages.

 In Listing 16-10, we used a `for` loop to process all the items received from a synchronous channel.
-However, Rust does not yet have a way to write a `for` loop over an *asynchronous* series of items.
+However, Rust doesn’t yet have a way to write a `for` loop over an *asynchronous* series of items.
 Instead, we need to use a new kind of loop we haven’t seen before, the `while let` conditional loop.
 A `while let` loop is the loop version of the `if let` construct we saw back in Chapter 6.
 The